Flame Creeper Azalea

 (Photo courtesy of NetPS Plant Finder)

 A low growing, dense azalea displaying gorgeous orange-red blooms in late spring, then re-blooming throughout the season; great as a foundation, in rock gardens, or on walls; needs highly acidic and organic soil that is well drained

 Flame Creeper Azalea is covered in stunning clusters of coral-pink trumpet-shaped flowers at the ends of the branches from late spring to early fall.
-It has dark green foliage which emerges light green in spring.
+It has dark green evergreen foliage which emerges light green in spring.
 The glossy narrow leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Flame Creeper Azalea is an open multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.

 Flame Creeper Azalea is recommended for the following landscape applications;

 Planting & Growing